Interested in this course? Suggested next steps…

 - Module 13: Disorders of Childhood and Adolescence

 - Module 14: Neurocognitive Disorders

-Abnormal Psychology is available as a Waymaker course or as a Candela course.
+Abnormal Psychology is available as a Waymaker course.

 - Waymaker: User-friendly digital courseware with data-driven learning design, personalization, and messaging tools that can increase student engagement, persistence, and passing rates.